Octopush18/Customer_Segmentation_Unsupervised_Learning_KMeans/README.md

 - [Visualizations](#visualizations)

 ## Overview

-This project reads customer data from a CSV file, preprocesses it, and performs customer segmentation using K-means clustering.
-It provides insights into customer groups based on age, annual income, and spending score.
+Customer segmentation is a crucial task in marketing and business analysis.
+This script aims to cluster customers into groups based on their age, annual income, and spending score.

 ## Usage

-1. Make sure you have the required dependencies installed (see [Dependencies](#dependencies)).
+1. Ensure you have Python installed on your system.
-2. Download the `Mall_Customers.csv` file and place it in the same directory as this script.
+2. Install the required dependencies using the following command:

+pip install pandas numpy matplotlib seaborn scikit-learn

-3. Execute the code in your preferred Python environment.
+3. Run the script using a Python environment.

 ## Dependencies

 - pandas
 - numpy
 - matplotlib
 - seaborn
 - scikit-learn

-Install dependencies using the following command: pip install pandas numpy matplotlib seaborn scikit-learn

 ## Code Explanation

 The code performs the following steps:

-1. Imports necessary libraries: pandas, numpy, matplotlib, seaborn, and os.
+1. Imports necessary libraries: pandas, numpy, matplotlib, seaborn.
-2. Reads the customer data from "Mall_Customers.csv".
+2. Loads the customer data from "Mall_Customers.csv".
-3. Renames the "Genre" column to "Gender".
+3. Renames the 'Genre' column to 'Gender'.
 4. Checks for missing values.
 5. Generates various visualizations to explore the data.
 6. Determines the optimal number of clusters using the Elbow Method for K-means.